So you want to make pixel art for an Apple II...

 Example: based on Hires Rootbeer Logo, by Deater

 This shows blue/orange palette, with lots of black spacing which reduces chances for fringing.
-Note the black and white parts get away with non-multiple of two spacing, though it leads to extra fringing.
+Note the black and white parts get away with non-multiple of two spacing, though it leads to extra fringing (this is primarily in the "Genuine" text in the image).

 ImageViewed in AppleWin EmulatorCaptured from real Hardware